Casey Wilson: Podcasting

 On December 2, 2015, Wilson and comedian Danielle Schneider began hosting the Earwolf podcast Bitch Sesh, where they and a guest have comedic discussions about the previous night's episode of The Real Housewives, as well as other topics related to the Bravo channel and reality television.
 Guests have included June Diane Raphael, Andy Cohen, Adam Pally, Jerry O'Connell, Matt Besser, Vanessa Bayer, Michael Rapaport, Elisha Cuthbert, Kristen Wiig, Michelle Collins, and Retta.
-Paul Scheer first announced the show on his podcast How Did This Get Made? and released a special preview episode, describing it as a "sister podcast" to his show, with a focus on discussing reality television instead of movies.
+Paul Scheer announced the show on his podcast How Did This Get Made? and released a special preview episode, describing it as a "sister podcast" to his show, with a focus on discussing reality television instead of movies.
 Entertainment websites including Vulture, Entertainment Weekly and The A.V.
 Club ranked Bitch Sesh on numerous podcast "Best Of" lists.
 In 2022, she hosted the Wondery podcast Fed Up about the F-Factor diet.

 Personal life

 Wilson lives in Los Angeles and is married to comedy writer David Caspe.
-They originally met in early 2010 when she auditioned for his ABC series Happy Endings.
+They met in early 2010 when she auditioned for his ABC series Happy Endings.
 After working together on the show for over a year, they started dating in July 2011.
-They got engaged over Labor Day weekend in September 2013 and were married on May 25, 2014 in Ojai, California.
+They got engaged over Labor Day weekend in September 2013 and were married on May 25, 2014, in Ojai, California.
 They have two sons, Max Red Caspe (born May 2015) and Henry Bear Caspe (born August 24, 2017).
-When her son Max was four years old, he was diagnosed with celiac disease, an immune disorder affecting the small intestine.
 Casey welcomed daughter Frances 'Frankie' Rose Caspe via surrogate in January 2023.

 Wilson shares her family's interest in politics.
 She was a supporter of Hillary Clinton during the 2008 presidential election and volunteered on her campaign.
 She went on the road with the Clintons in the Midwest, speaking at and introducing Hillary and Bill Clinton at campaign rallies in Iowa and Indiana.

 Wilson and her family maintain the charitable Kathy Wilson Foundation, established in 2005, which focuses on children with disabilities.
 The foundation screens three- and four-year-olds in the Alexandria community for disabilities.
 Her father Paul Wilson serves as president, with Wilson and her brother Fletcher serving as vice presidents.
 The foundation distributes donations and grants to local area preschools and childcare centers in Virginia every year.